 Together we are strong

 The many consequences of the COVID-19 measures, and their impact on the international horticulture sector, have made 2020 an eventful year for Dutch Flower Group.
 Van Zijverden pointed out how the sector’s reaction has been testimony to its willingness to connect among its various businesses and supply chain partners.
 Among other things, he called out the “Let Hope Bloom” campaign, done in cooperation with Flower Council Holland.
-And the “Bouquets Against Loneliness” campaign, in which, together with Ali B. and various supply chain partners, no fewer than 150,000 colourful bouquets were given to lonely elderly people throughout the Netherlands.
+And the “Bouquets Against Loneliness” campaign, in which, together with various supply chain partners, no fewer than 150,000 colourful bouquets were given to lonely elderly people throughout the Netherlands.
 This project was influential in raising flowers and plants back up consumers’ gift lists.
 Online flower sales have also seen a huge boost this year.

 DFG 2020 forecast and strategy for next few years

 This year, DFG expects to turn over more than €1.6 billion between its more than 30 companies.
 A 7% drop from 2019.
 Despite the turbulent year, DFG will still make a profit in 2020.
 DFG’s strategy moving forward revolves around 5 themes: more intensive cooperation with growers, customer focus, development of the internal organisation, further digitalization and the establishment of sustainable supply chains.